 Sir Lepel Henry Griffin KCSI (20 July 1838 – 9 March 1908) was a British administrator and diplomat during the British Raj period in India.
 He errors in his 1909 and 1890 edition of the Punjab Chiefs.
 Mirza Ghulam Murtaza was barely 11-12 years old and is forced into exile with his 5 brothers and other extended family in Begowal, India.
-Fateh Singh Ahluvalia protected the Mirza family of Qadian from 1802 to 1836 (see Punjab Chiefs), as the Mirza family fled Qadian and crossed the river Beas and settled in Beghowal.
-He died in 1836 and Ranjit Singh allowed Mirza Ghulam Murtaza and his entire extended family to move back to Qadian (see the Punjab Chiefs, 1865 edition).
-Thus, Mirza Ghulam Qadir was not born in Qadian, nor was Mirza Imam ud Din or any of MGA’s cousins.
-MGA was the first person from the Mirza family to be born in Qadian since 1802.
-Further, MGA could not have been born in 1835.
-As soon as Mirza Ghulam Murtaza moved back to Qadian, he and his brothers joined the Sikh military, wherein they served until 1849-ish.
+Fateh Singh Ahluvalia protected the Mirza family of Qadian from 1802 to 1814 (see Punjab Chiefs), as the Mirza family fled Qadian and crossed the river Beas and settled in Beghowal.
+When Ata Muhammad died, in roughly 1814, Mirza Ghulam Murtaza and his extended family were allowed to move back to Qadian (see Griffin, Punjab Chiefs).
+Ranjit Singh then gave 5 villages (+Qadian) back to Mirza Ghulam Murtaza and his brothers.
+Mirza Ghulam Murtaza and his brothers joined the Sikh military, wherein they served until 1849-ish.

 1865, he wrote the first edition of the Punjab Chiefs, in it he mentions some key points.

-1. Fateh Singh Ahluvalia protected the Mirza family of Qadian from 1802 to 1836 (see Punjab Chiefs), as the Mirza family fled Qadian and crossed the river Beas and settled in Beghowal.
-He died in 1836 and Ranjit Singh allowed Mirza Ghulam Murtaza and his entire extended family to move back to Qadian (see the Punjab Chiefs, 1865 edition).
-Thus, Mirza Ghulam Qadir was not born in Qadian, nor was Mirza Imam ud Din or any of MGA’s cousins.
-MGA was the first person from the Mirza family to be born in Qadian since 1802.
-Further, MGA could not have been born in 1835.
-As soon as Mirza Ghulam Murtaza moved back to Qadian, he and his brothers joined the Sikh military, wherein they served until 1849-ish.
+1. Fateh Singh Ahluvalia protected the Mirza family of Qadian from 1802 to 1814 (see Punjab Chiefs), as the Mirza family fled Qadian and crossed the river Beas and settled in Beghowal.
+When Ata Muhammad died, in roughly 1814, Mirza Ghulam Murtaza and his extended family were allowed to move back to Qadian (see Griffin, Punjab Chiefs).
+Ranjit Singh then gave 5 villages (+Qadian) back to Mirza Ghulam Murtaza and his brothers.
+Mirza Ghulam Murtaza and his brothers joined the Sikh military, wherein they served until 1849-ish.

 2. That the pension was for 700 rupees, and it was given to the entire family, the 4 mirza brothers, not simply to MGA’s father, who was the leader of the entire family, the settlement of 1865, wherein 2/5th’s of the 700 rupee pension was divided.
 The Mirza estate was divided into five parts; two-fifths belonged to the descendants of Mirza Tasadduq Jilani, two fifths to those of Mirza Gul Muhammad, and one-fifth to Mirza Ghulam Murtaza as the managing proprietor (see Dard page 68).
 Further, this is why Mirza Imam ud din went with MGA to pickup the family pension.
 Moreover, this was also Imam ud din’s money, you can read the entire pension story here: